 Another possibility would be to treat the concept of compositionality in relative terms, maintaining that this principle is not sufficient to determine the meaning of an expression, but only to suggest or activate such meaning.
-This is the course taken by Langacker[13] (p.
-42) in stating that language is only imbued with partial compositionality; meaning would be of a fundamentally encyclopedic nature and a strict division between Semantics and Pragmatics is impracticable.
-In this paper, we assume this latter understanding, without dwelling on the details of the author's argument, which can be found in Langacker[13] (p.
-27-54).
+This is the course taken by Langacker in stating that language is only imbued with partial compositionality [14]; meaning would be of a fundamentally encyclopedic nature and a strict division between Semantics and Pragmatics is impracticable.
+In this paper, we assume this latter understanding, without dwelling on the details of the author's argument, which can be found in the work by Langacker [14].

-It seems therefore adequate to distinguish between two levels of meaning in a neologism, irrespective of its being a derivational or a compound formation: compositional meaning, which can be 'calculated' from the meanings of its individual elements, and what can be termed lexical meaning, the specific meaning stemming from various factors, both linguistic and extralinguistic.
+It seems therefore adequate to distinguish between two levels of meaning in a neologism, irrespective of its being a derivational or a compound formation: compositional meaning, which can be 'calculated' from the meanings of its individual elements, and what can be termed lexical meaning, the specific meaning stemming from various factors, both linguistic and extralinguistic (Rainer states that this distinction is traditional in studies of word formation in German; in that language, they are termed Wortbedeutung - lexical meaning - and Wortbildungsbedeutung - compositional or constructional meaning^[21]).

 Although distinct, these two levels are certainly mutually related.
 It might be possible to conceive of lexical meaning (or at least part of it) as an extension of compositional meaning subjected to metaphorical and metonymical processes, among others.
 In other words, it might be possible to predict, albeit partially, lexical meaning from compositional meaning.
 Besides, in the process of incorporating a neologism in a language's lexicon, lexical meaning will become conventional and might change in different directions.
-These issues have been increasingly approached by cognitive semantic theories, especially in studies on metaphor[21] and metonymy[22] and comprise an important field of semasiological research.
-The work of Maroneze[2] shows how metonymy seems to operate in relating both levels of meaning, in the case of neological lexical items.
+These issues have been increasingly approached by cognitive semantic theories, especially in studies on metaphor and metonymy and comprise an important field of semasiological research [22, 23].
+The work of Maroneze shows how metonymy seems to operate in relating both levels of meaning, in the case of neological lexical items [2].
 A few examples are:

-CHARACTERISTIC OF ITS POSSESSOR OR CREATOR: dickensiano and other uses of -ano ([2], pp. 138-139).
+CHARACTERISTIC OF ITS POSSESSOR OR CREATOR: dickensiano and other uses of -ano ^[2].

-ACTION BY ITS TYPICAL AGENT: buarquear, malufar and other neological verbs ([2], p.
-159).
+ACTION BY ITS TYPICAL AGENT: buarquear, malufar and other neological verbs^[2].

 4.2.
-The polysemy of the mechanisms of lexical creation
+The Polysemy of the Mechanisms of Lexical Creation

 Polysemy may be defined as the association of two or more signifieds with a single signifier.
-It is a phenomenon massively present in natural languages and increasingly studied by Cognitive Semantics, as pointed out by Silva[23] (p.
-1).
-Nevertheless, according to the same author, "studies of Portuguese lexical polysemy and (even more) of grammatical polysemy are still scarce" [23] (p.
-7).
+It is a phenomenon massively present in natural languages and increasingly studied by Cognitive Semantics, as pointed out by Silva^[24].
+Nevertheless, according to the same author, "studies of Portuguese lexical polysemy and (even more) of grammatical polysemy are still scarce"^[24].